notepad-plus-plus/npp-usermanual/content/searching/index.md

 Highlighting is also available in Incremental search, and the style setting is Settings -&gt; Styler Configurator -&gt; Global Styles , Incremental Highlighting instead.

+When using a marking action with **Bookmark line** enabled, only the *FIRST* line of a multi-line match will receive the bookmark, although all of the matching text will be redmarked.

 ## Dialog-free search/mark actions

 ### Searching